-In this article we discuss the important question of subseasonal forecasting skill, which means we are considering forecasts with a lead time of three to six weeks ahead.
+In this article, we discuss the important question of subseasonal forecasting skill, which means we are considering long-range forecasts with a lead time of three to six weeks ahead.

 Subseasonal Forecasting Skill: Introduction

 When we think about the skill of a short to medium range weather forecast, then we usually think in terms of Mean Average Error (MAE), or perhaps Mean Absolute Percentage Error (MAPE).
 The results can then be presented in terms of the average error for each day of lead time.